stormpath/stormpath-documentation/source/accnt_mgmt.rst

     This section will show examples using a Directory's ``/accounts`` href, but they will also function the same if you use an Application’s or Organization's ``/accounts`` href instead.
 Just make sure that you have Default Account Stores configured!

-  Let's say we want to add a new account for user "Jean-Luc Picard" to the "Captains" Directory, which has the ``directoryId`` value ``2SKhstu8PlaekcaEXampLE``.
+  Let's say you want to add a new account for user "Jean-Luc Picard" to the "Captains" Directory, which has the ``directoryId`` value ``2SKhstu8PlaekcaEXampLE``.
 The following API request:

   .. code-block:: http